JacobTutt/Galactic_Evol_Clustering/README.md

 ```
 #### 3.2 Additional Installation: Extreme Deconvolution

-This project utiliaes the `extreme_deconvolution` algorithm for Gaussian Mixture Model (GMM) implementation.
-This provided by Bovy et al. (2011) but is not directly available via PyPI.
+This project utilises the `extreme_deconvolution` algorithm for Gaussian Mixture Model (GMM) implementation.
+This is provided by Bovy et al. (2011) but is not directly available via PyPI.

 To install the package, follow these steps, or for more details see the source repository's `README`: